 Hindu Calendar Days and Months

 Hindu calendars are based on the lunar year consisting of the 12 lunar months.
+Hindu people strongly believe in birth kundli.
 Further, the lunar month is comprised of two fortnights.
 The fortnights are known as Shukla paksh and Krishna paksh.
 We have shared a list of Hindu months and Hindu days.